charlie-brunold/Civ6-Optimizer/README.md

 ### Running the Application

-The visualization requires two main steps: processing map data into the correct JSON format and serving the HTML/JS/CSS files via a local web server.
+The visualization requires two main steps: processing map data into the required JSON format (which includes raw data for the frontend) and serving the HTML/JS/CSS files via a local web server.

-1.  **Configure Scoring (Optional):**
+1.  **Configure Initial Scoring (Optional - for Python Script):**
-    * Edit the `config.json` file to adjust weights for food, production, resources, appeal, etc., or to change the heatmap colors or tier percentiles.
+    * Edit the `config.json` file if you want to change the *initial* weights used by the Python script (`csv_to_three_converter.py`) when generating the `civ_map_data.json` file.
+This affects the scores loaded when the page first opens, before any UI adjustments are made.
+You can also configure heatmap colors and default tier percentile boundaries here.

-2.  **Process Map Data:**
+2.  **Process Map Data (Generate `civ_map_data.json`):**
-    * Run the Python script to convert your map data CSV into the `civ_map_data.json` file used by the visualization.
-Replace `datasets/your_map.csv` with the path to your input file.
+    * Run the Python script to convert your map data CSV into the `civ_map_data.json` file.
+This JSON file contains the necessary raw tile data (terrain, features, yields, etc.) *and* the initial scores/tiers calculated using `config.json`.
+    * Replace `datasets/your_map.csv` with the path to your input file.
     ```bash
     python csv_to_three_converter.py datasets/your_map.csv civ_map_data.json
     ```